vyraun/Keras-Code/README.md

 # Keras-Code
-Useful code for with Keras.
+Useful code for working with Keras.